 Below, we list some insurance providers you could try.
 The cover a company offers depends on your individual circumstances, so we’re unable to recommend specific companies.

 - General insurers and brokers – some general insurance companies and brokers might offer you cover.
 This is more likely if you’ve been in remission (disappearance or significant shrinkage of lymphoma) for a number of years.

 - Specialist travel brokers – provide cover for people who have medical conditions.

 - High street banks and building societies – some offer travel insurance if you have an account with them.

 - Credit card companies – some offer travel insurance if you pay for your trip using their credit card.

 - Private healthcare insurance – some companies offer travel insurance.
 Some employers offer private healthcare as part of their employee benefits package.

-- Package tours – companies who provide these often offer travel insurance, although it can be very expensive.
+- Package trips – companies who provide these often offer travel insurance, although it can be very expensive.

 Not all companies offer cover for pre-existing medical conditions.
-You might find it helpful to look at price comparison websites.
-Some of these include companies that do.
+You might find it helpful to look at price comparison websites as some include companies that do.

-Yes.
-They can advise you on whether your plans are safe.
-Your consultant or clinical nurse specialist might also have useful suggestions for finding travel insurance based on what they’ve heard from other people affected by lymphoma.
+Your medical team can advise you on whether your plans are safe.
+Your Consultant or Clinical Nurse Specialist might also have useful suggestions for finding travel insurance based on what they’ve heard from other people affected by lymphoma.